SleepyNinja0o/ZenggeBLEMeshBleak/README.md

 ZenggeBLEMeshBleak
 =========================================
-Building a python module for controlling Zengee BLE mesh devices using Bleak as the backend.<br/>
+Building a python module for controlling Zengge BLE mesh devices using Bleak as the backend.<br/>
-Ultimate goal is Zengee Home Assistant integration.<br/>
+Ultimate goal is Zengge Home Assistant integration.<br/>

 Requirements
 ------------